-R v Clift EWCA Crim 2750 – This was a double jeopardy murder case where Graeme was led by Mr. Andrew Jefferies QC.
-The appellant was convicted of murder having 10 years previously been convicted of section 18 GBH.
+R v Clift EWCA Crim 2750 –The appellant was convicted of murder having 10 years previously been convicted of section 18 GBH.
 The trial Judge had admitted in to evidence the original section 18 conviction pursuant to section 74(3) of the Police and Criminal Evidence Act 1984.
 It was argued that this was wrong in law as the original conviction was not ‘to do with the facts of the original case’ but was ‘the facts of the original case’.
 The argument was founded on the proposition that once the conviction was admitted the burden of proof shifted from the Crown to the appellant and that therefore the conviction in consequence was unsafe.
 Furthermore, even if the conviction was admissible, the Judge should have exercised his discretion pursuant to s.78 of the Police and Criminal Evidence Act 1984 to exclude the evidence.
 The Court of Appeal having considered both written and oral submissions dismissed the appeal.

 R. v.
 Buckle EWCA Crim 229 Court of Appeal – The appellant having pleaded guilty at the earliest opportunity to an offence of causing serious harm through dangerous driving was sentenced to 42 months imprisonment the maximum penalty being 60 months.
 The sentencing Recorder placed the case at the top end of the statutory maximum.
 This appeal was of some importance as this was a new offence for which there were no sentencing guidelines.
 The Court of Appeal addressed the question of guidelines and held that ‘...in each case, the Court is entitled to determine, on the individual facts of that case, whether a starting point at – or very close to – the maximum level is warranted.’